jwalton/rust-book-abridged/docs/ch18-patterns-and-matching.md

 The patterns in a `match` need to be _exhaustive_ - they need to cover every possibility.
 The `_` pattern will match anything and not bind to a variable, so it will often be used as a catch-all at the end of a `match`.

 In this example, we extract a value from a `Some`.
-Note that value we extract shadows the outer variable:
+Note that value we extract in this example will shadow the outer variable:

 ```rust
 match i {